Skip to main content

 When you are creating a model with a specific domain, the out-of-the-box intents and entities are loaded automatically, if available.
 Your model will use these elements to understand the natural language input and direct the conversation flow.

+The out-of-the-box data are labeled as RB-XP and cannot be deleted.
 If needed, you can disable selected out-of-the-box intents by switching off the toggle as shown below.

 Double intent recognition